TudbuT/qft/README.md

 ## Tips 'n Tricks
-- You can add a number to the end of both of your commands (after the filename) to boost transfer speeds (higher = faster), but a too large number might cause unreliability due to local network conditions or VPNs.
-The maximum possible is 65532 (65535 - 3).
+- You can add a number to the end of both of your commands (after the filename) to boost transfer speeds (lower = faster), but a too small number might cause unreliability due to local network conditions, VPNs, etc (default is 500).
+This will modify the delay between packets sent.
+- You can also add a number *after that*.
+It will modify packet size, and a higher number here has similar effects as a lower one in the previous arg.
 - You can run a helper yourself, as the "helper" mode argument suggests.
 This helper should simply be run on a server which is reachable from all over the web (a cheap VPS will definitely do).
 - Helpers don't **have to** be run on a public server, they work in LAN too, but that way, only